 Study, Assessment and Qualifications

-Delivered one day a week at WCUC’s Lackham campus during term time only, and in the workplace with a visit from your tutor every 10 to 12 weeks.
+The Countryside Worker Apprenticeship programme is delivered one day a week at our Lackham campus during term time only and in the workplace with a visit from your Assessor every 10 to 12 weeks.

-This programme is assessed by practical assessments including multiply choice tests, observations and professional discussions conducted in the workplace and used to generate evidence for your portfolio in preparation for your EPA.
-The tutor will arrange college lessons covering both theory and practical learning as required throughout the programme; option for remote deliver available.
+This programme is assessed by a number of practical assessments, including observations and professional discussions in the workplace, to generate evidence for your portfolio in preparation for EPA.
+In addition, a tutor will arrange college lessons covering both theory and practical learning as required throughout the programme.

-This programme is assessed by practical assessments including multiply choice tests, observations and professional discussions conducted in the workplace and used to generate evidence for your portfolio in preparation for your EPA.
-The tutor will arrange college lessons covering both theory and practical learning as required throughout the programme; option for remote deliver available.
+This programme is assessed by a number of practical assessments, including observations and professional discussions in the workplace, to generate evidence for your portfolio in preparation for EPA.
+In addition, a tutor will arrange college lessons covering both theory and practical learning as required throughout the programme.

 Additional Costs and Information